James Koller: Life and career

 Koller's first book, Two Hands, was published in 1965 in Seattle, by James B. Smith.
 He moved to northern California in that year.
 His poetry appeared in reviews (The Floating Bear, Locus Solus, The Paris Review, The Rivoli Review), and additional books followed: from Toad Press (Eugene, Oregon), Four Seasons (San Francisco), and Black Sparrow (Los Angeles).

 Koller remained in the Bay Area into the 1970s, and at times joined the Diggers in putting out their Haight-Ashbury free broadsides.

 After his time in California, Koller lived for a while in Santa Fe, New Mexico, but mostly stayed on the move.
+After settling in Lewiston, Maine, he began working at Bookland, a bookstore, alongside Gary Lawless, a fellow poet.

 In 1976 Koller was invited to England to read his work at the Cambridge Poetry Festival alongside Robert Creeley, Robert Duncan, Seamus Heaney, Jean Daive and Jacques Roubaud.
 Afterward, he embarked on the first of many European tours, accompanied by the late Franco Beltrametti and Harry Hoogstraten.
 He and Beltrametti made their first poetry tour in the US in 1977.
 From then on he criss-crossed both Europe and America, giving readings.
 From 1987 to 1989, he performed Graffiti Lyriques with Beltrametti from Bologna to Stockholm.
 Since the 1989 Chicago performance of The Bone Show with composer Peter Garland, Koller has regularly appeared and been recorded in the US and Europe with American musician/songwriter Governor Clay.
 In 2003 he toured the US with German poet Stefan Hyner.
 In 2005 he performed The Bone Show with Silvana Mariniello in Rome.

 While editor of Coyote's Journal and Coyote Books since 1964, Koller also edited the book review Otherwise from 1994 to 1997.
 He taught a course on the Icelandic sagas with Stefan Hyner and Reidar Ekner in Bø i Telemark, Norway, 2001.
 He was also active as an artist and photographer (exhibitions in Portland, Maine; Santa Fe, New Mexico; New York City and Rome, Italy).